Aycakan/MB-Internet-Docstring/README.md

 custom_keys = []

   ```
-Make this for loop a comment:
+And make this for loop a comment:
 ```python
     # Scrape for Alumni
     # for line in alumna_info.findAll('a'):